Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 The Reserve is the weakest of all three for spending categories.
 It only earns 3x miles per dollar for purchases made with Delta.
 None of the other categories apply.

 Overall, the Gold is probably the best for most everyday users.
 However, if you’re really trying to build up Delta miles through everyday spend instead of bonus spend, you would be better served by getting an American Express Gold Card.
-It earns 4x Membership Rewards per dollar spent on dining and supermarkets, and you can transfer Membership Rewards to Delta.
+It earns 4x Membership Rewards per dollar spent on restaurants worldwide and U.S. supermarkets (up to the first $25,000, then 1x thereafter), and you can transfer Membership Rewards to Delta.

 The Spending Categories aren’t the strongest area of these cards, but they definitely can help add up.
 There aren’t a lot of cards that earn bonus mile on supermarkets, giving the Gold and Platinum an edge over some other cards for daily spend.